D-McAdams/CedarlandBlog/blog/src/design/why-ignore-errors/content.md

 ###  Why does Cedar ignore policies that error?

-When a policy errors, Cedar could halt and default the authorization decisiont to `Deny` instead of ignoring the error and proceeding to evaluate other policies.
+When a policy errors, Cedar could halt and default the authorization decision to `Deny` instead of ignoring the error and proceeding to evaluate other policies.
 The reason it doesn't halt is for the safety of applications using Cedar.
 Imagine a system with 100 policies that are running successfully, and then someone adds policy number 101 which contains an error.
 If Cedar halted on error and emitted a default-deny decision for the entire batch of policies, then 100% of all authorization decisions in the system could begin failing, simply because someone introduced an error in one new policy.

-If this behavior is worrisome to you, note that the Cedar evaluator returns diagnostics that indicate if any policies emitted errors.
+If ignore-on-error behavior is worrisome to you, note that the Cedar evaluator returns diagnostics that indicate if any policies emitted errors.
 System owners may use this field to monitor for errors or even choose to fail-closed on error, if desired.

 ###  What about forbid statements?